 Tips for motion sickness – Try to avoid reading, writing or looking down.
 Keep hydrated and opt for healthy snacks instead of sugary ones.

 - Check your flight status 24 hours before leaving to ensure it has not changed.

 - If you are travelling on a long flight, ensure you are active the day before or morning of, go for a walk, have a runaround.
 For long-haul flights, it is a long time for the body to be sitting in the one position.

 - Be organised the night before.
-Lie your clothes out on the bed, pack the drinks and food, have the bags packed.
+Lie your clothes out on the bed, arrange the drinks and food, have your luggage packed, organise your carry-on bags along with any plane activities.
 All this saves time on the day of your flight, especially if you need to leave early.